Foreign Direct Investment:

 The foreign Investors

-should also be careful in investing in real estate in
+should also be careful in investing in real estate in India.

-before investing in this sector.
+this sector.
 In a nutshell: INVESTORS BE WISE

 Securities and Exchange Board